 Vancouver has many theatres and performing arts groups.
-Not many have shows in December of 2020 due to COVID-19, but some do (or at least did).
+Not many had shows in December last year due to COVID-19, but some did (or at least for a short time).

 LIVE THEATRE ON HOLD

 On November 19th the provincial government announced new restrictions with respect to their efforts to control the spread of the coronavirus.
-As a result, venues offering live theatres have been ordered to cease operations until at least December 8th, 2020.
-Movie cinemas, however, can continue to operate.
+As a result, venues offering live theatres were ordered to cease operations until at least December 8th, 2020.
+Movie cinemas, however, could continue to operate, at least for a while.
+On December 7th new restrictions forced the closure of cinemas too.

 Details about the restrictions may change.
 Hopefully theatre venues will be able to reopen soon.
 See venue websites for exact details about their current status of operations.